Snow0821/plinear/docs/dev_logs.md

 ### 0.2.0
 #### 0.2.0.0
 ##### 30th December, 2024
+- Splited 'plinear' into core, btnn, ctnn core is for core algorithms which now only contains baisc binarization btnn stands for binarized ternary neural network which was basic plinear bctnn stands for binarized complex ternary neural network which was plinear_complex

 - Reformed folder structure
     Seperating dev logs from README.md
     Now presenting binarized ternary linear as btnn and binarized complex ternary linear as ctnn